DAT210/Delivery/README.md

 > Delivery service for restaurant project

-Delivery service that will provide APIs for obtaining info regarding available delivery options and ETAs.
+Delivery service that will provide APIs for obtaining info regarding available delivery options, ETAs and tracking for customers.

 ## Installing / Getting started
 ```shell